timothyhull/breadpool-self-eval/docs/game_video_clips.md

          === "Overview :material-cursor-default-click:"

-            - At the ≈NN:NN mark in this video, while serving as a JR, my Jammer, Black #10 will immediately earn lead, speed around the track, and start the first of four scoring trips before calling off jam.
+            - At the ≈5:29:31 mark in this video, while serving as a JR, my Jammer, Black #10 will immediately earn lead, speed around the track, and start the first of four scoring trips before calling off jam.

         === "Outcome :material-cursor-default-click:"